thottiamrp/modernweb-2019dec9/Labs/Ch06-ClientAPIs/4CanvasChart/README.md

 1. Copy the `CanvasChartWIP` folder to the `\WIP\ES6.canvas` directory.
 You will work on the files provided as a starting point.

-1. Read through the `canvasChart.js` file and notice that it is an IIFE.
+1. Read through the `canvasChart.js` file and notice that it is an IIFE - Immediately invoked function expression).
+If you scroll to the bottom, the function is called with ().

 1. Read through the `chart.html` file and notice that the `onload` defines a JavaScript object which is passed to the canvasChart.render function.